web counter

 Understanding Bat Activity in the Raleigh Area

-Bats are active at night during the spring, summer, and fall throughout the Triangle area.
+Bats are active at night during spring, summer, and fall throughout the Triangle area.
 Around central North Carolina, including Chapel Hill and Durham, they will be active in winter on mild or warm evenings but will quickly return to hibernation during extreme cold.
-Many property owners throughout North Raleigh, near Falls Lake, and in the Glenwood South area put up bat houses to keep these beneficial animals nearby while avoiding infestations in their homes.
+Many property owners throughout North Raleigh, near Falls Lake and William B. Umstead State Park, and in the Glenwood South area put up bat houses to keep these beneficial animals nearby while avoiding problems in their homes.

 Common Bat Species in Raleigh

 Bats are frequently found in older concrete and brick commercial buildings high around the roofline where settling has occurred.
-This is common in downtown Raleigh buildings along Fayetteville Street and in historic neighborhoods like Oakwood and Mordecai.
-The normal signs of a bat colony include rub marks at entry points, rustling and chirping sounds in voids, large accumulations of droppings (guano), and the odors associated with colonies.
+This is common in downtown Raleigh buildings along Fayetteville Street and in historic neighborhoods like Oakwood, Mordecai, and Boylan Heights.
+The normal signs of a bat colony include rub marks at entry points, rustling and chirping sounds in walls or attics, large amounts of droppings, and the odors associated with colonies.

 North Carolina Bat Maternity Season Restrictions